kohlerpg/kohlerpg.github.io/_pages/now.md

 - Been listening to some of my recent purchases from records store day.
 Not sure why it takes me so long to actually listen to them.
 Here's what I have been listening to
   - <a href="https://www.discogs.com/release/37105422-My-Life-With-The-Thrill-Kill-Kult-Sinister-Whisperz-The-Wax-Trax-Remixes">My Life With The Thrill Kill Kult Sinister Whisperz The Wax Trax!
 Remixes</a>
-  -<a href="https://www.discogs.com/release/37106571-Jurassic-5-Quality-Control">Quality Control Jurrasic 5</a>
+  - <a href="https://www.discogs.com/release/37106571-Jurassic-5-Quality-Control">Quality Control Jurrasic 5</a>
-  -<a href="https://www.discogs.com/release/37097178-Various-Panama-Latin-Treasures-">Panama Latin Treasures Various Artists</a>
+  - <a href="https://www.discogs.com/release/37097178-Various-Panama-Latin-Treasures-">Panama Latin Treasures Various Artists</a>

 ## Watching